jhpyle/docassemble/_docs/documents.md

 First, you can [generate attachments from Markdown](#from markdown).
 In the same way that you format the text of questions, you can format the text of attachments.
-This document content:
+This document source:

 {% highlight markdown %}
 Hello, ${ user }.
 This text is in **bold face**.
 {% endhighlight %}

-would become:
+would become this document content:

 > Hello, John Doe.
 This text is in **bold face**.

 In this way, you can produce documents in [PDF](#pdf), [RTF](#rtf), and [DOCX](#docx) format.

-The example above uses this method of document assembly.

 In addition to using [Markdown], you can use **docassemble**-specific [markup](#markup) codes to do things like center text, insert a page